 Kinesiology Review is a quarterly online journal that stands alone in its focus on scholarly review articles from any and all of the kinesiology subdisciplines.
 It also publishes theoretical papers, critical analyses of significant issues, position papers, and commentary.

 Kinesiology Review (KR) provides a forum for discussion and analysis of kinesiology research and its applications.
-Although many journals publish reviews on select topics, KR stands alone in its focus on scholarly reviews from any and all of the kinesiology subdisciplines.
+Although many journals publish reviews on select topics, KR stands alone in its focus on scholarly reviews from all subdisciplines of kinesiology.
 This rigorously peer-reviewed online quarterly journal will serve the interests of those in all areas of study related to health and physical activity, including movement and exercise science, sport and exercise psychology, sports medicine, sport history, sociology of sport and physical activity, physical education pedagogy, athletic training, sport management, and physical and occupational therapy.

 KR's broad coverage makes it a perfect source of information for faculty, researchers, and professionals who want to stay up to date on emerging research across the disciplines, as well as students who are starting their exploration of this fascinating field of study.

-KR’s online format allows for faster dissemination of information.
+KR's online format allows for faster dissemination of information than the print version allows.
 Subscribers can receive the table of contents of each issue by e-mail when a new issue has been published.

 Jane E. Clark, PhD, is a professor in the department of kinesiology and the neuroscience and cognitive sciences program at the University of Maryland at College Park.
 Dr. Clark earned her bachelor’s degree in health and physical education from SUNY–Brockport, her master’s degree in physical education from the University of Washington, and her PhD in motor development from the University of Wisconsin at Madison.
 She has coedited 7 texts in motor development and authored or coauthored 25 book chapters and 68 refereed journal publications.
 Her articles have appeared in such journals as Journal of Motor Behavior, Child Development, Developmental Psychology, Journal of Neurophysiology, Infant Behavior & Development, Journal of Gerontology, Motor Control, Neuroscience Letters, Human Movement Science, Research Quarterly for Exercise and Sport, Adapted Physical Activity Quarterly, Research in Developmental Disabilities, and Quest.
 She has also presented over 300 scientific papers at national and international conferences and universities.